JHL-HUST/VSR-LKH/README.md

 ----
 If you find this code and data useful, please consider citing the original work by authors: <br>
 ```
-@article{zheng2021RL-TSP,
+@inproceedings{zheng2021RL-TSP,
   title={Combining Reinforcement Learning with Lin-Kernighan-Helsgaun Algorithm for the Traveling Salesman Problem},
-  author={Jiongzhi Zheng and Kun He and Jianrong Zhou and Yan Jin and Chu-min Li},
+  author={Jiongzhi Zheng and Kun He and Jianrong Zhou and Yan Jin and Chu-Min Li},
-  journal={AAAI Conference on Artificial Intelligence},
+  booktitle={The Thirty-Fifth AAAI Conference on Artificial Intelligence},
+  pages={12445--12452},
   year={2021}
 }
 ```